IgorKiso/CompStak/README.md

 - Materialized View: Speeds up query performance by storing precomputed results, thus avoiding the overhead of recalculating aggregations and joins each time.

 These optimizations reduced query execution time from **0.319 seconds** to **0.0001 seconds**, showcasing a significant performance improvement.

+## Task 3: Complex Data Modeling for a Multi-Store Retail Chain

+**Tools I Used:**

+- PostgreSQL
+- pgAdmin 4
+- Visual Studio Code
+- ERD For Database Tool (within pgAdmin 4)
+- cube extension

+**Workflow Description:**

+First, I created the compstak_task3 database using pgAdmin 4.
+Before creating the ER diagram, I set up the necessary predefined ENUM data types.
+I then designed the ER diagram, defining the required dimension and fact tables along with their attributes, aiming to accurately represent the real-world scenario.
+After that, I used Visual Studio Code to create the tables, views, cubes, indexes.

+**Instructions for Running the Code:**

+Create the compstak_task3 database.
+Run the code from the Task3.sql file.

+**Additional Explanations:**

+To save you from manually creating types, I included code to create ENUM predefined data types.
+Some attributes in the model have constraints based on the assumption that a customer must register using an email, first name, and last name.
+Additionally, a customer might register without making a purchase, which is why some attributes have default null values.
+Attributes related to cookies could be associated with either the customer or transaction tables.
+I used for the latter approach.

+**Design Overview:**

+I designed this schema using a star schema structure, which is ideal for reporting and analytics in a data warehouse setting.
+The star schema consists of a central fact table surrounded by several dimension tables.
+The fact table records transactional data.
+Each row represents a unique line item in a sales order, allowing tracking of purchases, refunds, promotional usage and more.
+The fact table stores important measures (e.g., quantity, total_amount, discount_amount), essential for analytical queries.
+It references dimension tables through foreign keys, making it easy to analyze data from various perspectives.
+The product table stores product-related data, enabling detailed product-level analysis such as tracking sales performance, analyzing inventory levels, and identifying trends in different product categories.
+The customer table allows analysis of customer purchasing behavior, segmentation by type, and tracking marketing preferences like email or phone opt-ins.
+The promotions table helps analyze the effectiveness of promotions by tracking usage and their impact on total sales.
+The star schema is straightforward and user-friendly for querying.
+This structure allows for efficient data aggregation and slicing across various dimensions.
+The star schema is highly efficient for OLAP queries, essential for reporting and business intelligence, and speeds up aggregations, summaries, and drill-down queries for high-performance analytics.